ZTStew/Python-Batch-Renamer-Pip/README.md

 # Python Batch Renamer (Pip)
 ---
-## Description:
-Program takes in user input and batch renames all files in the current folder based on the given arguments

 Second attempt at creating a bulk file renamer program intended to be easier to edit and to be installed through the use of Pip.